rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 ##### Deciphering the problem and separating concerns

 In the stated use case, we have two participants, one of whom is the host and the other is the client.
 It is important to note that none of them may have too much control over the system.
-Instead it is the system that connects, coordinates and disconnects them.
-This is therefore, a typical case of two way communication.
+Instead, it is the system that connects, coordinates and disconnects them.
+This is, therefore, a typical case of two-way communication.

-Once the pattern has been identified, the next logical step is to understand and  breakdown the requirements into two parts, - The business application requirements and the media sever requirements.
-Separation of concerns is necessary for delegation of task as well as proper execution of workflow.
+Once the pattern has been identified, the next logical step is to understand and breakdown the requirements into two parts, - The business application requirements and the media server requirements.
+Separation of concerns is necessary for delegation of the task as well as proper execution of the workflow.

-We will not be going deep into `Business application development`, as that isnt our scope for the discussion.
-However we will be brushing through the overview of the features and funtionality that has to be developed in that domain.
+We will not be going deep into `Business application development`, as that is not within our scope of discussion.
+However, we will be brushing through the overview of the features and functionality that has to be developed in that domain.
 Our main focus will be the development on the streaming side and interfacing with the business application.

 ##### Business application development (Non Red5 pro)

-**Business application** integration will involve standard application development procedures such as **registration**, **login** etc. Apart from this there can also be database table(s) to track sessions, stream names, stream states etc. Business application, will also take care of **notifying** participants prior to scheduled event time, **initiating & tracking** the session, **coordinating**  between participants (this funtionality can be shared by the business application and the media server) and finally **terminating** session (log out user etc) when the session is complete / deemed completed.
+**Business application** integration will involve standard application development procedures such as **registration**, **login**, etc. Apart from this, there can also be a database table(s) to track sessions, stream names, stream states, etc. Business application, will also take care of **notifying** participants prior to scheduled event time, **initiating & tracking** the session, **coordinating**  between participants (this functionality can be shared by the business application and the media server) and finally **terminating** session (log out user, etc) when the session is complete / deemed completed.

 ##### Streaming application development (Red5 pro)

 **Streaming application** integration will revolve around developing media server application (if needed) and clients applications that interface with the media server to consume services.
-Server side application will provide an entry point for clients to connect to the media server and also custom logic as needed for building any communication between clients, realtime coordination etc.
+A server side application will provide an entry point for clients to connect to the media server and also custom logic as needed for building any communication between clients, real-time coordination, etc.

 **Server application development**